Qubit-efficient simulation of thermal states with quantum tensor networks: Introduction

 Simulating quantum materials and chemistry are leading contenders for near-term applications of quantum computers.
 A key practical constraint is that the effective size (e.g. number of coherently-operable qubits) of quantum processors that can be built with existing technology is severely limited.
 Conventional quantum simulation methods \emph{directly} encode each binary degree of freedom being simulated (e.g. spin-state or electronic orbital occupation) into a hardware qubit, and are strictly limited by the available number of qubits.
 By contrast, holographic quantum simulation techniques~\cite{kim2017holographic, foss2021holographic}, \emph{indirectly} encode the model into a compressed tensor network state (TNS) form and utilize regular mid-circuit measurement and qubit resets (MCMR) to simulate much larger and more complex models than can simultaneously fit into quantum memory.
 These holographic methods are ``qubit-efficient" in the sense that their memory (qubit number) requirements are set by the amount of entanglement and correlation in the state being simulated rather than by the system size.
 As an extreme example, ground-states of gapped-spin chains in the thermodynamic limit can be simulated as quantum matrix product states (qMPS, i.e. MPS whose tensors are implemented by quantum circuits) using only a handful of qubits~\cite{foss2021holographic}.

 Rapid recent progress has led to a suite of holographic quantum simulation algorithms~\cite{foss2021entanglement,foss2021holographic,niu2021holographic,anand2022holographic} for approximately preparing the ground-states and performing non-equilibrium dynamics.
 Yet, many tasks of practical importance require computation of thermal properties of materials at non-zero temperature (e.g. calculating heat capacity, magnetic-ordering temperatures, etc.).
-Thermal-like states such as the thermo-field double (TFD) states also play an important role in studies of quantum gravity through the Ads/CFT correspondence~\cite{cottrell2019build} (we note that the term ``holographic" is also used in that context, but with a different meaning than in this work).
+Here, classical methods, such as classical tensor network calculations can become intractable in many contexts such as high-dimensions, or low-temperature~\cite{kuwahara2021improved}, creating an opportunity for quantum tensor network algorithms that are not limited by bond-dimension.
 Preparing a thermal state is also a prerequisite for simulating quantum dynamics starting from a finite-temperature initial state, for example, to compute the temperature dependence of electrical or thermal conductivity in electronic devices or battery materials, or to model thermally-activated chemical reaction kinetics \cite{wang2008quantum}.
 We note that, for this purpose, it may be sufficient to prepare only a rough approximation of the thermal state of the desired temperature since the ensuing dynamics will produce rapid thermalization to the true thermal state with the temperature set by the initial energy density.
+Thermal-like states such as the thermo-field double (TFD) states also play an important role in studies of quantum gravity through the Ads/CFT correspondence~\cite{cottrell2019build} (we note that the term ``holographic" is also used in that context, but with a different meaning than in this work).